korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 }
 ```

-You'll remember this is just a block of code at the class level,
-that starts with the keyword **static**.
 I'll create a new **RandomAccessFile** instance, which will read `student.idx`.
 And my mode can just be read here.
 I'll call the _loadIndex_ method, passing it this random access file variable,